 Even If We Break by Marieke Nijkamp

 Maddy is one of five friends in a role-playing game group, who all agree to meet up in a cabin in the woods after a long break.
 Told in alternating chapters, the book balances an incredibly diverse group of perspectives.
 Maddy is autistic and suffers from post-traumatic stress, while some of her friends are trans, disabled, suffer from addictions, and more.
-The story is thrilling and fast-paced, and illustrates the importance of friendships.
+The story is thrilling and fast-paced and illustrates the importance of friendships.
 Maddy’s friends make accommodations for her in a way that is heartwarming and kind, without being condescending.
 Author Marieke Nijkamp also edited the anthology Unbroken, which includes stories by other fantastic autistic and disabled authors. [young adult, ages 14 and up]

 On the Edge of Gone by Corinne Duyvis

 Denise unexpectedly boards the spaceship Nassau as a comet hits the Earth.
 The ship will soon leave to colonize new planets, and if Denise wants to stay on board, she’ll have to prove that she can be useful.
-Denise is autistic, and wonders what she can offer (and she has her mother and sister to worry about, too).
+Denise is autistic and wonders what she can offer (and she has her mother and sister to worry about, too).
 Author Corinne Duyvis just released her newest book, The Art of Saving the World.
 While she has stated that she did not write any of the characters in her new book as autistic, others have told her that even her neurotypical characters have some autistic traits. [young adult, ages 13 and up]

 Underdogs by Chris Bonnello

-In a dystopian future England, a group of disabled teens must stand up to an army of cloned soldiers.
+In a dystopian future in England, a group of disabled teens must stand up to an army of cloned soldiers.
 Previously defined primarily by their deficits, these teens will learn how to use their strengths to fight back and save their country.
-The neurodiverse cast of characters include students with autism, anxiety, ADHD, Down’s Syndrome, dyslexia, and more.
+The neurodiverse cast of characters includes students with autism, anxiety, ADHD, Down’s Syndrome, dyslexia, and more.
 The second book in the series, Underdogs: Tooth and Nail, was released this summer.
 In addition to being an author, Chris Bonnello also runs the excellent Autistic Not Weird website, where he offers advice based on his experiences as an autistic teacher. [young adult, ages 15 and up]

 Queens of Geek by Jen Wilde